microsoftgraph/contoso-airlines-azure-functions-sample/SETUP.md

 ## Demo users

-This is based off of a standard **Microsoft 365 Enterprise Demo Content** tenant created on demos.microsoft.com.

 - **Flight administrator**: An admin user that you'll use to demo creating flights in the SharePoint list.
-Suggestion: `meganb`
 - **Flight attendant**: A non-admin user that you'll use to demo the mobile app and the self-serve aspect of the web app.
-Suggestion: `alexw`

 ## Create groups